JuliaCollections/DataStructures.jl/README.rst

 Microsoft Visual Studio 12.0 compiler.

-There is a minor performance issue as follows: the container may hold onto a small number of keys even after the data records containing those keys have been deleted.
-This may cause a memory drain in the case of large keys or a failure of finalizers to be called when expected.
+There is a minor performance issue as follows: the container may hold onto a small number of keys and values even after the data records containing those keys and values have been deleted.
+This may cause a memory drain in the case of large keys and values.
+It may also lead to a delay
+in the invocation of finalizers.
-All keys are released completely by the ``empty!`` function.
+All keys and values are released completely by the ``empty!`` function.